 – It creates intrigue about the upcoming posts by the author, giving their audience to keep looking forward to their content

 Publishing this kind of content can be a challenging process, even if you are only sticking to the subjects and concepts relevant to your expertise.
 Thankfully, the LinkedIn algorithms value engagement and consistency over frequency.
 This means, it is okay to produce fewer pieces of content as long as you are consistent and your content is generating engagement.
+Also, instead of just posting updates, make sure you supplement your activity with LinkedIn InMails and direct messages, as this will help you personalize your content better.”

 Post Case Studies (And Create Information Gaps)